 - British actress Lysette Anthony says Weinstein raped her at her London home in the late 1980s while another, unidentified woman says she was raped in 1992.

 - Woody Allen says he is "sad" for Harvey Weinstein as the producer faces numerous allegations of sexual assault.
 "The whole Harvey Weinstein thing is very sad for everybody involved.
 Tragic for the poor women that were involved, sad for Harvey that [his] life is so messed up."
 He later clarifies his comments in a statement to Variety: "When I said I felt sad for Harvey Weinstein I thought it was clear the meaning was because he is a sad, sick man.
 I was surprised it was treated differently.
 Lest there be any ambiguity, this statement clarifies my intention and feelings."

 - The BBC understands that UK police are investigating a number of sexual assault allegations involving Harvey Weinstein.
 The Metropolitan Police says he is accused of assaulting three women in separate incidents in London in the late 1980s, 1992, 2010, 2011 and 2015.
 The Hollywood film producer has "unequivocally denied" any allegations of non-consensual sex.

 16 October 2017

 - Screenwriter Scott Rosenberg writes about his early days at Miramax Films, Weinstein's former company.
 In a Facebook post, he says that while he never heard of any rape allegations, he and many others were aware of Weinstein's "dreadful" behaviour.

 - Actress Lauren Holly tells a Canadian talk show about a hotel room encounter with Weinstein in the late 1990s.
-She claims the producer showered and used the toilet in front of her before approaching her naked and requesting a massage.
+She says the producer showered and used the toilet in front of her before approaching her naked and requesting a massage.

 - In an interview on French television, Weinstein's chauffeur, Mickael Chemloul, reveals he had to drive around "tearful aspiring actresses" for the producer and that he would often console them after their encounters with him.